Critical Youth Citizenship

 The conference documentation can be found here.

-2019 - Further debate: The reflection paper ‘What’s politics got to do with it?
+2019 - Further debate: The discussion paper ‘What’s politics got to do with it?
 European youth work programmes and the development of critical youth citizenship’

-A summary of the reflection paper "What’s politics got to do with it?
+A summary of the discussion paper "What’s politics got to do with it?
 European youth work programmes and the development of critical youth citizenship" can be found here.
-The full version will be published shortly.
+The full version can be found here.